-Be sure to tell your doctor if you’ve previously received a diagnosis of psoriasis, especially if you’re currently having a flare-up.
+Be sure to tell your doctor if you’ve previously been diagnosed with psoriasis, especially if you’re currently having a flare-up.
 Your doctor will probably consider this information first.

-You may need tests, like a biopsy of your tongue, to rule out other possibilities and to confirm the diagnosis of psoriasis.
+You may need tests, like a biopsy of your tongue, to rule out other possibilities and to confirm you have psoriasis.

 If you don’t have pain or trouble chewing or swallowing, treatment may not be necessary.
 Your doctor may suggest a wait-and-see approach.

 You may be able to help keep your mouth healthy and relieve mild symptoms by practicing good oral hygiene.

 Prescription-strength anti-inflammatories or topical anesthetics can be used to treat pain and swelling.

 Psoriasis of the tongue can improve by treating your psoriasis in general.
 Systemic medications are those that work all throughout your body.
 They include:

 These drugs are particularly useful when topical medications don’t help.
 Learn more about what injections you can use to treat psoriasis.

 There’s no cure for psoriasis.
 However, treatment can help you effectively manage the disease and control its symptoms.